revolist/revogrid-docs/guide/cell/merge.md

+---
+title: Data Grid Cell Merge
+description: Merge cells in Data Grid.
+head:
+  - - meta
+    - name: keywords
+      content: RevoGrid, data grid, virtual grid, virtual rows, virtual columns,angular data grid, grid performance, large data sets, customizable grid, cell properties, row span, column span, cell merge, data grid cell
+---

-# Cell Merge in RevoGrid Pro
+# Merge cells in Data Grid

-The Cell Merge feature in RevoGrid Pro allows you to combine adjacent cells into a single, larger cell, much like Excel's merge functionality.
+The Cell Merge feature in [Pro Version](../../pro/index.md) allows you to combine adjacent cells into a single, larger cell, much like Excel's merge functionality.
 This feature is particularly useful for creating headers that span multiple columns or rows and for visually grouping related data within your grid.

-### Why Use Cell Merge?
+### What is Cell Merge?

 Cell Merge is a powerful tool that can help you:

 - **Create Merged Headers**: Design headers that span across several columns or rows, making it easier to categorize and organize related data.
 - **Group Data Visually**: Highlight or group related data by merging cells, which improves the readability and interpretability of your grid.

-### Example Use Cases
+### Use Cases

 - **Merged Headers**: Combine cells to create a single header that covers multiple columns.
 This is ideal for providing overarching categories or labels for grouped columns.
 - **Data Grouping**: Use cell merging to visually segment related data or to emphasize specific sections of your grid.

-### How It Works
+### How does it work

 The Cell Merge feature enables you to specify which cells should be merged into a larger cell.
 This larger cell will span across multiple columns and/or rows.
 The content of the merged cell will be centrally displayed, enhancing the layout of your grid.